cormullion/Lindenmayer.jl/README.md

 In this module, a Lindenmayer System (LSystem) object consists of:

-- Rules
+- Rules:
     a dictionary of transformation rules that
     replace a character with one or more

-- Initial state
+- Initial state:
     the initial state for the system (also called "the Axiom")

-- State
+- State:
     the current evolved state (initially empty, added when the system is evaluated)

 You  can define an L-System like this: